Operation Anaconda: 17 March 2002

-Task Force 11 received time-sensitive intelligence that a possible HVT was travelling within a convoy of al-Qaeda fighters who were attempting to escape by vehicle from Shahikot into Pakistan.
-A Predator UAV had the convoy under surveillance, showing 3 SUVs, a pickup truck and a large security element of gunmen.
+Task Force 11 received time-sensitive intelligence that a possible high-value target was traveling within a convoy of al-Qaeda fighters who were attempting to escape by vehicle from Shah-i-Kot into Pakistan.
+A Predator UAV had the convoy under surveillance, showing 3 SUVs, a pickup truck, and a large security element of gunmen.
 The TF 11 element assigned to the mission included SEAL operators from DEVGRU (commanded by the SEAL who led the Mako 30 mission on Takur Ghar) and attached British SBS operators, with a mixed force of Rangers as back up.
 The operators and an assigned CSAR team boarded 3 MH-47Es while the Rangers climbed aboard a pair of MH-60G Blackhawks, launching from Bagram in the early morning.
 The MH-47Es carrying the SEALs caught up to their targets: the lead Chinook landed in front of the convoy; as the occupants leapt out of their vehicles, the door gunner hosed the vehicles down with his minigun, cutting down a number of al-Qaeda terrorists; the second Chinook overshot the column and raked it with minigun fire as it passed.
 The TF 11 operators added their firepower.
 Two Chinooks then landed their passengers in cover nearby and the operators took up positions overlooking the convoy.
 Both teams of SEAL operators now opened fire down on the enemy fighters in a crossfire and the third Chinook landed its operators nearby to investigate a suspicious looking vehicle.
 The firefight was over in minutes; of the 18 al-Qaeda fighters, 16 were killed and two were wounded.
-The fighters were a mix of well equipped Uzbeks, Chechens, and Afghan Arabs.
+The fighters were a mix of well equipped Uzbeks, Chechens, and Arabs.
 The operators recovered a lot of US military equipment: a US-made suppressor, a number of US fragmentation grenades issued to TF 11 and a Garmin handheld GPS, later traced to the crew of Razor 01.

 18 March 2002

-General Tommy Franks declares Operation Anaconda over, later describing it "an unqualified and complete success."
+General Tommy Franks declared Operation Anaconda over, later describing it "an unqualified and complete success."
 Investigative reporter Seymour Hersh refuted the official account, describing it as "in fact a debacle, plagued by squabbling between the services, bad military planning and avoidable deaths of American soldiers, as well as the escape of key al-Qaeda leaders, likely including Osama bin Laden."